-One theme of the short is that each of the four main birds have a distinct personality, but they all become one personality when making fun of the big bird.
-The four main birds are named: Bully, Chipper, Snob and Neurotic.
+One theme of the short is that each of the four main birds has a distinct personality, but they all become one personality when making fun of the big bird.
+The four main birds are named: Bully, Chipper, Snob, and Neurotic.

-The first shot that was animated was the wide angle shot right before the birds realize that they're about to be shot up on the wire.
+The first shot that was animated was the wide-angle shot right before the birds realize that they were about to be shot up on the wire.
 There were a lot of technical challenges when the feathers were supposed to shoot off the birds and stay suspended in the air for a moment and then all start drifting at different rates back to the ground.

 An interesting side note within this same scene is that originally, the team thought there was going to be a lot more wide shots so they animated the wheat to be “rolling” subtly in the background.
 Animating the wheat like that took a tremendous amount of time, even though it was only seen for a quick second.
 That’s the Pixar we love!

 When the birds fall to the ground, the first bird that hits is Bully, then Chipper, then Snob, then Neurotic – followed by the rest of the birds.
 This was planned since the birds also arrived in that same order to the wire in the opening scene.
 Bully is also the bird that takes the first peck at the big bird’s toes.

 Finally, it was also noted that this was the final film to be released through Pixar’s Point Richmond Facility (before they moved to Emeryville).
 Ralph joked that he no longer had to worry about air raids from nearby Chevron, or sinking into a landfill if there were an earthquake.